 Try to brainstorm potential essay topics during your junior year or summer before senior year.
 Discuss these ideas with your parents and teachers to forge inspiration or narrow down your list.
 When it comes time to write, you’ll have plenty of ideas and won’t have a case of writer’s block two days before the deadline.
 Also remember that editing your essay is just as important as writing it—and waiting until the last minute to draft your essay leaves no time for thorough editing.

-Don’t be afraid of burnout—it’s inevitable for even the best of us.
+Don’t be afraid of burnout—it’s inevitable even for the best of us.
 In fact, it’s often disguised as senioritis.
-Change can be daunting, so try to soak up as many opportunities as possible before they’re gone.
+Change can be daunting, so try to soak up as many opportunities as possible before they’re gone—and with a little planning and assessment, you can adjust all your responsibilities to fit nicely into your schedule.
+Everything can get done, and you can still have fun.
 Just remember that enjoying your senior year isn’t a synonym for running yourself into the ground.

 Get a jump-start on the college process with our College Search tool.